anderzzz/fjarrsyn/docs/source/fjarrsyn_design.rst

 relative position.
 The AMS also contains a Lawbook and IO Methods that are executables that can be applied to the Agent Network and its contents.

-In the second row the components of the Percolator are shown.
+In the second row the components of the Mover are shown.
 The Engine is a function that takes at least the AMS as input, and hence has access to the components from the top row.
 In addition the Engine takes an optional set of arguments.
-Upon execution, the Engine of the Percolator executes the intentional and non-intentional dynamics.
+Upon execution, the Engine of the Mover executes the intentional and non-intentional dynamics.

 The non-intentional dynamics can employ functionality in the Lawbook through